-Prerequisite: MATH 116 or appropriate score on the math assessment test
+Prerequisite: MATH 116 with a grade of "C" or better or appropriate score on the math assessment test

 A student in this course will analyze and graph functions, including constant, linear, absolute value, square root, polynomial, rational, exponential and logarithmic functions; solve equations and inequalities, including equations of variation, polynomial equations, exponential equations, logarithmic equations, systems of linear and nonlinear equations and systems of linear inequalities; and analyze and create algebraic and numerical patterns.
 Not available for credit to students currently enrolled in MATH 173 or with prior credit in MATH 173.
 3 or 5 hrs./wk.